The story you are about to hear is true. Only the names have been changed, to protect the innocent.

 The name is pronounced "Ro-mahn

 ."
-It's French for, roughly, "novel with a key" (for which read: decoder ring).
+It's French for, roughly, "novel with a key" (read: decoder ring).
 As seen here

 on The Other Wiki